Skills for Independence, Life & Work

 The college is a great place to learn and the tutors are really helpful.”

 Personal & Social Development student Dillon Hillary is really enjoying his course and feels he is learning some valuable skills for the future.
 Dillon is studying IT as part of his course, and really enjoys learning about computers.
 He is passionate about IT as well as music production, which he does in his spare time.
+Selected from hundreds of applicants nationwide, Dillon will be collaborating with 12 other young people on the UK's first ever Further Education (FE) Youth Collective.

 Meet our tutors